SHZheng0629/ASSRN/README.md

 # ASSRN
-The main code of ASSRN
+The main code and path file of ASSRN, we will supplement the remaining documents after the paper is accepted.